At least 1 dead and dozens injured as Russian drones strike a Ukrainian railway station

 “This is one of the most brutal Russian tactics — the so-called ‘double tap,’ when the second strike hits rescuers and people who are evacuating,” said Ukraine's top diplomat, Andrii Sybiha, according to a Telegram post by the Foreign Ministry.

 Both Zelenskyy and local Gov. Oleh Hryhorov posted what they said were photos from the scene showing a passenger carriage on fire.
-The drone strikes also knocked out the power supply in Shostka, home to over 70,000 people before the war, and surrounding areas, according to Hryhorov.
+The drone strikes also knocked out the power supply in Shostka, home to more than 70,000 people before the war, and surrounding areas, according to Hryhorov.

+Elsewhere in the Sumy region, a Russian drone struck a fishing boat on a lake near the border, killing a 63-year old man and wounding his 65-year old companion, local prosecutors said Saturday.

 Moscow has recently stepped up airstrikes on Ukraine’s railway network, which is essential for military transport, hitting it almost every day over the past two months.
 As in previous years since the full-scale invasion on Feb.
 24, 2022, the Kremlin has also ramped up attacks on Ukraine's power grid, in what Kyiv calls an attempt to weaponize the approaching winter by denying civilians heat, light and running water.

-Overnight into Saturday, Russian drones and missiles pounded Ukraine’s power grid again, a Ukrainian energy firm said, a day after what officials described as the biggest attack on Ukrainian natural gas facilities since the war begun.
-Friday's strike damaged energy facilities near Chernihiv, a northern city west of Shostka, and sparked blackouts set to affect some 50,000 households, according to regional operator Chernihivoblenergo.
+Overnight into Saturday, Russian drones and missiles pounded Ukraine’s power grid again, a Ukrainian energy firm said, a day after what officials described as the biggest attack on Ukrainian natural gas facilities since the war began.
+Friday's strike damaged energy facilities near Chernihiv, a northern city west of Shostka, and sparked blackouts set to affect about 50,000 households, according to regional operator Chernihivoblenergo.

 The attack was the biggest so far targeting natural gas facilities run by Ukraine’s state-owned Naftogaz Group, Ukrainian officials said.